cyberbotics/webots/docs/reference/inertialunit.md

 If the [InertialUnit](#inertialunit) has this orientation, then the *roll*, *pitch* and *yaw* angles correspond to the usual automotive, aeronautics or spatial meaning.
 More precisely, the [InertialUnit](#inertialunit) measures the Tait-Bryan angles along *x*-axis (roll), *z*-axis (pitch) and *y*-axis (yaw).
 This convention is commonly referred to as the *x-z-y* extrinsic sequence; it corresponds to the composition of elemental rotations denoted by YZX.
-The reference frame is made of the unit vector giving the north direction, the opposite of the normalized gravity vector and their cross-product (see [WorldInfo](worldinfo.md) to customize this frame).
+The reference frame is made of the unit vector giving the north direction, the opposite of the normalized gravity vector and their cross-product (see [WorldInfo](worldinfo.md) to change the coordinate system).

 > **Note**: In a gimbal lock situation, i.e., when the pitch is -&pi;/2 or &pi;/2, the roll and the yaw are set to NaN (Not a Number).